 string) to use strings as numbers.

-For a complete list of the built-in variables used to create Advisors, see Server Option and Variable Reference.
+For a complete list of the built-in variables used to create Advisors, see Server Option, System Variable, and Status Variable Reference.

 Creating an expression is dependent on variables defined in the Variable Assignment frame.
 This frame links variables used in the expression field with data gathered from the target MySQL server instance: server status variables, operating system status information, and table information.
 Variable names are associated with elements in the Data Item drop-down menu.
 To define more than one variable, click the button.